carlos-osorio-developer/chuck-norrinspiration/README.md

 # Norrinspiration

 This app allows the user to fetch jokes from from [Chuck Norris API](https://api.chucknorris.io/).
-The user can add or delete a joke to the list of favorite jokes, every time a joke is likes, it is saved to the local database.
+The user can add or delete a joke to the list of favorite jokes, every time a joke is liked, it is saved to the local database.

 This app uses HotWire to dynamically load the sections and jokes from the API and display them on the screen.